clearbrian/ChromeExtension_SplitParagraphIntoLines/README.md

 Chrome Extension: Split paragraph of text into individual lines

-Select any paragraph of textin browser.
+Select any paragraph of text in browser.

 Hit the extension icon